European Holocaust Research Infrastructure: EHRI-2: 2015-2019

 The EHRI-2 project ran from May 2015 to October 2019, and it was funded by the European Union under the Horizon 2020 Programme.
 Consisting of 24 partners from all over the globe, including institutions from European countries that are traditionally under-represented in the research field, the EHRI-2 project aimed to make previously inaccessible archival material accessible to both scholars and the general public.
 In 2018, the project was added to the European Strategy Forum for Research Infrastructures (ESFRI) Roadmap.
 The project concluded with the continual development of both the EHRI Portal (incorporating IRP2, the International Research Portal for Records Related to Nazi-Era Cultural Property) and the facilitation of the expanding Holocaust research community.

 EHRI-PP: 2019-2022

-The EHRI Preparatory Phase (EHRI-PP) project was initiated to transform EHRI from a project into a permanent European research organization.
-The EHRI-PP project started in December 2019 and it is scheduled to finish in November 2022.
-Funded by the European Union under the Horizon 2020 Programme, this project focusses on the legal, financial and strategic work necessary to establish EHRI as a research infrastructure that will provide a continual service.
-Consisting of 15 partners from 13 countries, EHRI-PP aims to secure the long-term future of trans-national Holocaust research.
+The EHRI Preparatory Phase (EHRI-PP) project ran from December 2019 to May 2025.
+The original end date was November 2022 but an extension was granted due to delays caused by COVID-19.
+Funded by the European Union under the Horizon 2020 Programme, this project was initiated to transform EHRI from a project into a permanent European research infrastructure and it focused on the legal, financial and strategic work necessary to establish an entity that would provide a continual service.
+Consisting of 15 partners from 13 countries, EHRI-PP aimed to secure the long-term future of trans-national Holocaust research.